 - Reserve Deputy Sheriffs are issued a badge, an identification card, uniforms, and most other necessary equipment, with the exception of personal equipment such as duty weapon, web gear, handcuffs, etc.

 - Reserve Deputy Sheriffs have full peace officer powers when on duty, and because they are State certified, may choose to carry a concealed weapon when off duty.

 - Reserve Deputy Sheriffs serve at the will of the Sheriff, must obey all Departmental regulations, but do not fall into the framework of the civil service system.

 - Reserve Deputy Sheriffs volunteer 18 hours per month of their time.

 If qualified, you will become part of a unique group of men and women volunteer officers that provide a variety of public service functions to enhance and supplement the capabilities of the Harrison County Sheriff’s Department full-time members.

 Each Reserve Unit Member undergoes the same stringent screening process as regular officers to ensure that only the most qualified personnel are entrusted with the public’s safety.

 Applicants for the position of Reserve Deputy Sheriff must meet the following requirements:

 The first step for each interested applicant is to get the standard Employment Application:

-Or by picking up a copy from the Administrative Offices of the Harrison County Sheriff’s Department.
+Or by picking up a copy from the Administrative Offices of the Harrison County Sheriff’s Office.